-Method Social Security- Contact Information
+Method Social Security - Contact Information

 CALL 1-800-772-1213

 Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.

 TTY 1-800-325-0778

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

 Available 8:00 am to 7:00 pm, Monday through Friday.

 WEBSITE www.ssa.gov

-SECTION 6 Medicaid
+SECTION 6 The Michigan Medicaid program

-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
+The Michigan Medicaid program is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.

-The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" include:
+In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These "Medicare Savings Programs" help people with limited income and resources save money each year:

 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
 (Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).)

-To find out more about Medicaid and its programs, contact Michigan Department of Health and Human Services, Michigan's Medicaid program.
+If you have questions about the assistance you get from Medicaid, contact Michigan Department of Health and Human Services, Michigan's Medicaid program.

 Method Michigan Department of Health and Human Services - Contact Information CALL 517.241.3740, Monday-Friday, 8 a.m. to 5 p.m.
-TTY 844.578.6563 Hearing impaired callers may contact the Michigan Relay Center at 711 and ask for the number above.
-WRITE Michigan Department of Health and Human Services 333 S. Grand Ave.
+TTY 711 WRITE Michigan Department of Health and Human Services 333 S. Grand Ave.
 P.O.
 Box 30195 Lansing, Michigan 48909 WEBSITE michigan.gov/mdhhs